rwijtvliet/portfolyo/README.rst

    poetry install --with=dev,test
    pre-commit install

-Feature branches are merged into the `develop` branch.
+Feature branches are merged into the ``develop`` branch via pull request.

 Publishing
 ----------